Returning To Photography, The Workbook

 Module 4 — Living it

+This is the module people don't expect.
+And the one that stays with them longest.
 Why do you actually take photographs?
 I personally think most photographers are trying to escape death, to leave proof that they were here, that they saw things, that their way of seeing was theirs and no one else's.
 I know that's why I do it.
-And when you understand your real reason about why you pick up the camera, the drift loses its grip.
-The practice becomes something you return to naturally.
-Not something you have to force.
+And when you understand your real reason about why you pick up the camera, the mass drift loses its grip.
+The practice becomes something you return to effortlessly and it’s not something you have to force.

 Includes Document One Week, Write Your Photography Philosophy, and questions about what your body of work actually says about who you are.